All Episodes

 It is the Federal Bureau of Investigation, fidelity, bravery, and integrity.

-And I just could no longer continue working there because I would not in agreement with a lot of the decisions and a lot of the political things that were happening.
+And I just could no longer continue working there because I was not in agreement with a lot of the decisions and a lot of the political things that were happening.

 And it was difficult for me to continue to justify to individuals.